Back to articles list Articles Cookbook

 Benefits of Learning SQL Reports

-To recap, no more spreadsheets creaking under the strain of massive loads of data, relying on standard reports with limited capability to show you the data the way you need to see it, or waiting weeks for custom reports to be made.
+To recap, once you learn SQL there's no more spreadsheets creaking under the strain of massive loads of data.
+There's no more relying on standard reports with limited capability to show you the data the way you need to see it, or waiting weeks for custom reports to be made.

 Improved decision-making abilities make for better results, and that in turn increases your effectiveness and value within your organization.
 Internal recognition can bring opportunities for progress, including taking on new responsibilities and getting a pay increase.
 What’s more, learning SQL and how to use reports will equip you with skills that open up new job opportunities.